Common Lisp: install SBCL on Windows

 Last modification on April 21st, 2026.
 Created on July 14th, 2025.

-Go to https://www.sbcl.org/platform-table.html and click on the cell at the intersection of the Windows row and the x86-64 column (assuming your Windows version is 64-bit).
+Let’s go to https://www.sbcl.org/platform-table.html and click on the cell at the intersection of the Windows row and the x86-64 column (assuming our Windows version is 64-bit).

-At the time of writing this post, the latest accessible version is 2.5.6.
+At the time of writing, the latest available version is 2.5.6.

 c:/programs2/sbcl-2.5.6/sbcl.exe